 Introduction to Facilitating Process Arts

 Presented by founder Stewart Cubley and his staff, the course contains three modules and several personal practices to give you the materials, tools and community to incorporate process arts into your life and your work.
 In addition to serving as a guide for those who wish to teach process painting, this course is also designed for professionals working in other types of process-oriented learning environments, such as workshop leaders, therapists and teachers.
 The course can also be a great support for those who may not want to facilitate or teach, but who wish to deepen their own experience of process painting.

 Introduction to Facilitating Process Arts contains three modules, each of which will help you incorporate the facilitation techniques of process painting into your own work.
 Module One: The Principles of Process Painting explores seven essential elements of facilitation based upon methods developed over the last 40 years by The Painting Experience.
 The course is self-paced; you can complete it on your own schedule.
-After you enroll in a module, you’ll have unlimited access to all current and future lessons in that module.
-As you make progress, you will receive emails announcing the availability of the next lesson in the series.
+After you enroll in Module One, you will receive emails announcing the availability of the next lesson in the series.
 You can go back and review the material at any time, as you’ll have ongoing access to all lessons in that module.
 When you complete Module One, you will receive a certificate of course participation.